 These are the same great design as the adult Speed pads, but sized down for little riders.
 Their youth pads are appropriate for 5+, but may be a bit large for petite kids.

 The Leatt 3DF 5.0 knee pads offer plenty of breathability making them our top pick for summer riding.
 They are flexible and have a Velcro strap around the thigh to help hold them up on small thighs.
-Should fit most kids ages 5-6 and up.
+They come in two different size options: mini or junior and should fit most kids ages 5-6 and up.

 IXS Carve EVO Pads